dsyph3r/gen_wallpaper/daily_word/README.md

 # README

-Generates a desktop background with a random word + definition.
+Generates a desktop background.
+2 methods are currently available:
+ * Random word + definition (using wordnet).
+ * Urban Dictionary word of the day

 ## Prerequisites
 Packages needed, these are the packages names on ubuntu different distros may differ: